Resolving Child Custody Disputes

 At Lackey Law Firm, P.C., Alicia Lackey truly understands the difficulty of child custody matters.
 With her background as an experienced family lawyer, you can rest assured that she will work diligently to achieve a favorable result in your custody case.
 Whether you need help with an uncontested divorce or have a more complicated case involving domestic violence or substance abuse issues, the guidance of a trusted attorney throughout the process can be invaluable.

 What Is Child Custody In Texas?

 The following are some of the things to keep in mind when it comes to custody and visitation determinations:

 Conservatorship: The Texas Family Code uses the term “conservator” to describe a party’s relationship with a child.
 In most cases, parties can be appointed as “joint managing conservators” of the children with similar rights and duties.
 In other situations, it may be in the child’s best interest to appoint one party as the “sole managing conservator” and the other as the “possessory conservator” with different rights and duties.

 Possession order: As part of many cases related to the parent-child relationship, the court order will contain a possession schedule that states the days and times children will spend with each party.
 The Texas Family Code sets the standard possession order for most Texas families, but custom possession orders can also be created to meet the needs of the parents and children.

 Contact An Attorney For Help With Your Custody Matter

-If you need help with a child custody or visitation matter, call our firm today at 888-705-0307 to schedule a consultation at our Austin or Fredericksburg offices.
-You may also schedule a consultation by completing our online contact form.
+If you need help with a child custody or visitation matter, call our firm today at 888-705-0307 to schedule a consultation at our Fredericksburg, New Braunfels, Austin or Corpus Christi offices.* You may also schedule a consultation by completing our online contact form.